Nepal Is a New Place to Bungee Jump & Whitewater Raft–cheap!

 Hiking through the Himalayas

-Our next adventure would begin in Pokhora.
-Pokhora provided a welcome change from Kathmandu.
-Set beside a sparkling lake of pure azure and surrounded by mountains deliciously topped off with an icing of creamy snow, the small town provided the perfect location to being our trek.
+Our next adventure would begin in Pokhara.
+Pokhara provided a welcome change from Kathmandu.
+Set beside a sparkling lake of pure azure and surrounded by mountains deliciously topped off with an icing of creamy snow, the small town provided the perfect location to be our trek.

 The trek is known as the Poon Hill circuit; we had opted for a 5-day version, though there are options to do a shorter or longer hike.